qteatime/kate/docs/source/glossary.rst

   Monotonic timestamp
     A value representing an instant in time that only moves forward.
-Date and time in computer generally models social notions of time, where one needs to care about things such as :term:`Daylight Savings Time <DST>`, or any other event where synchronising the computer's clock with everyone else's requires us to move the clock backwards.
+Date and time in computer generally models social notions of time, where one needs to care about things such as Daylight Savings Time, or any other event where synchronising the computer's clock with everyone else's requires us to move the clock backwards.